azarketa/Thermodynamics-theoretical-pills/source/01_Systems_surroundings_boundaries.md

 * The **types of system**, defined by which exchanges (energy, mass) are possible.
 * The **simplifications** that focus our study on mechanical and thermal phenomena, mainly in **fluid systems** treated as **continuous media**.

-:::{admonition} Important: essence of the macroscopic approach
-:class: warning
-Classical thermodynamics does not attempt to describe atomic mechanisms.
+:::{warning} Important: essence of the macroscopic approach Classical thermodynamics does not attempt to describe atomic mechanisms.
 It studies how systems exchange energy and matter with their surroundings and how those exchanges determine the macroscopic state of the system — temperature, pressure, volume, and energy content.
 :::